-In 2016, US think tank Freedom House ranked Tibet among the twelve worst countries in the world for the denial of freedom.
+For the last 5 years in a row, US think-tank Freedom House ranked Tibet among the worst places in the world for the denial of freedom.

 Every aspect of Tibetan life is under siege.